ARISGames/server/README.md

 * Copy `config.class.php.template` to `config.class.php`
 * Modify to point to your mysql database.
 * Import `services/v2/db/upgrades_table.sql` into your database.
+* Visit `<aris server>/services/v2/autocrud/index.html`
-* Visit `<aris server>/json.php/v2.db.upgrade' to create all aris tables.
+* Use autocrud to GET `db.upgrade' to create all aris tables.
-* Visit `<aris server>/services/v2/autocrud/index.html` to register a user and test out the API.
+* Register a user in the database and play with the API!